schlagert/bootstrap/README.md

 use cases may make it necessary to get notified whenever a __matching__ connection is established or lost.

-For this prupose the `bootstrap` application provides the `bootstrap` behaviour.
+For this purpose the `bootstrap` application provides the `bootstrap` behaviour.
 To get notifications about node actions the two functions `on_connected/2` and `on_disconnected/3` must be implemented.
 The implementing handler can the be managed using the functions provided in the `bootstrap` module.
 If you already know the `gen_event` behaviour, this will be nothing new for you.
-All functions except for `add_sup_handler/2` basically do the same as the gen_event equivalents.
+All functions except for `add_sup_handler/2` basically do the same as the `gen_event` equivalents.
 The only difference between `add_handler/2` and `add_sup_handler/2` is that the added handler will automatically be removed when the calling process exits.
 No messages will be sent to the calling process.

+`bootstrap` handlers will get initial notifications for all _matching_ nodes that are currently connected.

 For more information, please refer to the `edoc` of the `bootstrap` module.